 Biancolella

 Just like the island itself, Biancolella is beautiful and fragrant.
 Additionally, with notes of peach and wild herbs, Biancolella is a pleasure to drink.
-Ideally, you can sip a cool glass while sailing around Ischia, the Amalfi Coast, or Capri, where it’s also grown.
-Look for top examples of Biancolella and a variety of native Campanian wines from Cenatiempo and Mazzella.
+Ideally, you can sip a cool glass while sailing around Ischia, the Amalfi Coast, or Capri, where it’s grown.
+Look for examples of Biancolella and various native Campanian wines from Cenatiempo and Mazzella.

 Forastera

 A salty and grassy wine, winemakers in Ischia and Procida use Forastera in white blends.
-They also vinify it as a single varietal wine.
-Its delicate profile lends itself to blending.
-When nurtured in the vineyard, it can stand on its own as a still or sparkling wine.
+They also vinify it as a single varietal wine, and its thin profile lends itself to blending.
+When nurtured in the vineyard, it can stand as a still or sparkling wine.